StaticJsCMS/static-cms-hugo-netlify-template/README.md

 * Control users and access with Netlify Identity
 * Manage content with Static CMS

-Once the initial build finishes, you can invite yourself as a user.
-Go to the Identity tab in your new site, click "Invite" and send yourself an invite.
+Once the initial build finishes, you will receive an "Invite" email to login to Static CMS.

 Now you're all set, and you can start editing content!